-In the Design Runs window, out-of-context synthesis runs are created for each Reconfigurable Module, and all Configuration Runs are generated.
+In the Design Runs window, out-of-context synthesis runs are created for each RM, and all Configuration Runs are generated.
 Relationships between parent and child runs are shown by the levels of indentation.

-Tcl Console Messages Log Reports Design Run s × Config urations

-Q 素 ♠ 4 ≪ ▶ ≫ + %

-Name Configuration Constraints Status WNS

-✓ ▷ synth_1 (active) constrs_2 Not started

-✓ ▷ impl_1 (active) config_1 constrs_2 Not started

-▷ child_0_impl_1 config_2 constrs_2 Not started

-child_1_impl_1 config_3 constrs_2 Not started

-\vee 🕒 Out-of-Context Module Ru ins

-▷ x86_synth_1 x86 Not started

-bandpass_synth_1 bandpass Not started

-ARM_synth_1 ARM Not started

-butterworth_synth_1 butterworth Not started

-fftengine_synth_1 fftengine Not started
+Tcl Console Messages Log Reports Design Runs × Configurations % Name Configuration Constraints Status WNS synth_1 (active) constrs_2 Not started config_1 constrs_2 Not started child_0_impl_1 Not started config 2 constrs 2 child_1_impl_1 config 3 constrs 2 Not started Out-of-Context Module Runs x86_synth_1 x86 Not started bandpass_synth_1 bandpass Not started ARM_synth_1 ARM Not started butterworth_synth_1 butterworth Not started fftengine_synth_1 fftengine Not started

-Figure 4-11: Design Runs for synthesis and implementation
+Figure 31: Design Runs for Synthesis and Implementation